L0 Suzuki GSX-R 750 2010, authentic replica of competition

 The central part of the exhaust located between the collectors and the camera located under the engine includes a servo-controlled butterfly valve SET (Suzuki Exhaust Tuning) to adapt the exhaust back pressure to engine speed, throttle position and gear engaged maximizing torque throughout the rev range and in varied conditions.

-Effective trapezoidal radiator curved profile seems straight out of a motorcycle racing, and incorporates a compact electric fan that turns on and off according to the coolant temperature.
+Effective trapezoidal radiator curved profile seems straight out of a racing bike, and incorporates a compact electric fan that turns on and off according to the coolant temperature.

 The curved design increases cooling capacity to as much as 31.4 KW / H without increasing the width of the radiator and cowl, something very important in aerodynamic terms.